MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 2. If you haven’t already done so, [configure the organization for Skype for Business hybrid](https://docs.microsoft.com/SkypeForBusiness/hybrid/configure-hybrid-connectivity).

+3. Ensure that your SBC is supported with Direct Routing by reviewing [this list](direct-routing-border-controllers.md).
+You must also ensure that you have the correct version of firmware.

-3. Pair your on-premises SBC with the Teams Direct Routing service.
+4. Pair your on-premises SBC with the Teams Direct Routing service.
 For details, see [Pair the SBC to the Direct Routing service of Phone System](direct-routing-configure.md#pair-the-sbc-to-the-direct-routing-service-of-phone-system).

-4. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc).
+5. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc).
 This can be done at any time, but if you want to ensure that users have the correct configuration when they are upgraded, it’s best to do this before the user is upgraded to TeamsOnly.

-5. Create online routing configuration for the tenant.
+6. Create online routing configuration for the tenant.
 This configuration is essentially a mirror of the on-premises configuration.
+For more information, see [Configure Direct Routing](configure-direct-routing.md).
 The online configuration consists of:
    - OnlineVoiceRoutingPolicy (based on on-premises VoicePolicy)
    - OnlinePSTNUsage objects (based on on-premises PSTNUsage)
    - OnlineVoiceRoute objects  (based on-premises VoiceRoute).

-6. Assign the Office 365 licenses if necessary.
+7. Assign the Office 365 licenses if necessary.
 The user should have both Teams and Skype for Business Online Plan 2, as well as Phone System.
 If the Skype for Business

-7. Upgrade the user: These steps should be coordinated.
+8. Upgrade the user: These steps should be coordinated.
    - Using the on-premises Skype for Business tools, run Move-CsUser with -MoveToTeams switch.
    - On the SBC, configure voice routing to enable incoming calls by sending calls to Direct Routing instead of to the on-premises Mediation Server.
    - In Office 365: Assign the relevant OnlineVoiceRoutingPolicy to enable outgoing calls.
 (MUST THIS BE DONE AFTER USER IS MOVED ONLINE?
 MUST ADMIN WAIT 4 HOURS?)

+### From Skype for Business Server on-premises, with Enterprise Voice, to Microsoft Calling Plan

+In this scenario, the user is still homed in Skype for Business on-premises, and their PSTN connectivity is also on-premises.
+Migrating these users to TeamsOnly mode with PSTN functionality means moving the user to the cloud and porting their number from the old carrier to a Microsoft Calling plan.

+The basic steps are listed below.
+Steps 1-5 are listed in the suggested sequence, but they can be done in any order.
+The key is that all of these should be completed before Step 6.

+1. If you will be setting the tenant-wide policy to one of the Skype for Business modes, be sure to grandfather existing Islands users by explicitly assigning them Islands mode, as previously described.

+2. If you haven’t already done so, configure the organization for Skype for Business hybrid.

+3. If desired, configure various Teams policies for these users (e.g. TeamsMessagingPolicy, TeamsMeetingPolicy, etc).
+This can be done at any time, but if you want to ensure that users have the correct configuration when they are upgraded, it’s best to do this before the user is upgraded to TeamsOnly.

+4. Assign the Office 365 licenses if necessary.
+The user should have both Teams and Skype for Business Online Plan 2, as well as Phone System.
+If the Skype for Business Online Plan 2 is disabled, re-enable it.

+5. Get phone numbers for your users.
+(For details see: https://docs.microsoft.com/en-us/MicrosoftTeams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.)

+   - If you will be re-using the numbers, submit a porting request to your carrier.
+   - Alternatively, you can acquire new numbers directly from Microsoft.

+6. Upgrade the user.
+Using the on-premises Skype for Business tools, run Move-CsUser with the -MoveToTeams switch.

+    - If you are porting numbers to Microsoft, you should coordinate the timing of this operation to occur when the port occurs.

+    - If you are using new numbers from Microsoft, you’ll need to change the LineUri for the user.
+This should be done in the on-prem tools and then synchronized to the cloud via Azure AD Connect.
+You should time the Move-CsUser operation to be concurrent with when Azure AD Connect synchronizes the change.

 ## Related links